Deoxyribozyme: Ribonucleases

 The trans-form (two separate strands) of the 17E DNAzyme.
 Most ribonuclease DNAzymes have a similar form, consisting of a separate enzyme strand (blue/cyan) and substrate strand (black).
 Two arms of complementary bases flank the catalytic core (cyan) on the enzyme strand and the single ribonucleotide (red) on the substrate strand.
 The arrow shows the ribonucleotide cleavage site.

 The most abundant class of deoxyribozymes are ribonucleases, which catalyze the cleavage of a ribonucleotide phosphodiester bond through a transesterification reaction, forming a 2'3'-cyclic phosphate terminus and a 5'-hydroxyl terminus.

-Ribonuclease deoxyribozymes typically undergo selection as long, single-stranded oligonucleotides which contain a single ribonucleotide base to act as the cleavage site.
-Once sequenced, this single-stranded "cis"-form of the deoxyribozyme can be converted to the two-stranded "trans"-form by separating the substrate domain (containing the ribonucleotide cleavage site) and the enzyme domain (containing the catalytic core) into separate strands which can hybridize through two flanking arms consisting of complementary base pairs.
+Ribonuclease deoxyribozymes are selected as long single-stranded oligonucleotides capable of recognizing a single ribonucleotide within the target RNA molecule or substrate as the cleavage site.
+Following enzyme sequencing, these single-stranded deoxyribozymes can be exposed to their RNA substrate and, through a series of binding arms, hybridize to the target molecule via Watson-Crick hydrogen bonds, adopting a trans configuration (in this trans configuration, one strand is the DNAzyme, which possesses binding arms and catalytic core(s) or loop(s), while the other strand is the RNA molecule containing the cleavage site).

 The first known deoxyribozyme was a ribonuclease, discovered in 1994 by Ronald Breaker while a postdoctoral fellow in the laboratory of Gerald Joyce at the Scripps Research Institute.